davisjam/davisjam.github.io/auto-publications.md

 ## Technical reports

+1. *Is Reuse All You Need?
+A Systematic Comparison of Regular Expression Composition Strategies*.
+ Çakar, Sale, Chen, Burmane, Lee, and **Davis**.
+ arXiv 2025.
+ <a href="https://arxiv.org/pdf/2503.20579"><i class="fas fa-file-pdf"></i></a>
+2. *AI Safety in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges*.
+ Gao, Zahedi, Jiang, Lin, **Davis**, and Treude.
+ arXiv 2025.
+ <a href="https://arxiv.org/pdf/2503.19444"><i class="fas fa-file-pdf"></i></a>
-1. *LEMIX: Enabling Testing of Embedded Applications as Linux Applications*.
+3. *LEMIX: Enabling Testing of Embedded Applications as Linux Applications*.
  Tanksalkar, Muralee, Danduri, Amusuo, Bianchi, **Davis**, and Machiry.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.17588"><i class="fas fa-file-pdf"></i></a>
-2. *Do Unit Proofs Work?
+4. *Do Unit Proofs Work?
 An Empirical Study of Compositional Bounded Model Checking for Memory Safety Verification*.
  Amusuo, Cochell, Le Lievre, Patil, Machiry, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.13762"><i class="fas fa-file-pdf"></i></a>
-3. *Why Johnny Signs with Sigstore: Examining Tooling as a Factor in Software Signing Adoption in the Sigstore Ecosystem*.
+5. *Why Johnny Signs with Sigstore: Examining Tooling as a Factor in Software Signing Adoption in the Sigstore Ecosystem*.
  Kalu, Okorafor, Singla, Torres-Arias, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2503.00271"><i class="fas fa-file-pdf"></i></a>
-4. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
+6. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
  Jiang, Cakar, Lysenko, and **Davis**.
  arXiv 2025.
  <a href="https://arxiv.org/pdf/2502.20528"><i class="fas fa-file-pdf"></i></a>
-5. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
+7. *Large Language Models for Energy-Efficient Code: Emerging Results and Future Directions*.
  Peng, Gupte, Eliopoulos, Ho, Mantri, Deng, Jiang, Lu, Läufer, Thiruvathukal, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/pdf/2410.09241"><i class="fas fa-file-pdf"></i></a>
-6. *SoK: A Literature and Engineering Review of Regular Expression Denial of Service*.
+8. *SoK: A Literature and Engineering Review of Regular Expression Denial of Service*.
  Bhuiyan, Cakar, Burmane, **Davis**, and Staicu.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2406.11618"><i class="fas fa-file-pdf"></i></a>
-7. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
+9. *A Partial Replication of MaskFormer in TensorFlow on TPUs for the TensorFlow Model Garden*.
  Purohit, Jiang, Ravikiran, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2404.18801"><i class="fas fa-file-pdf"></i></a>
-8. *Naming Practices of Pre-Trained Models in Hugging Face*.
+10. *Naming Practices of Pre-Trained Models in Hugging Face*.
  Jiang, Cheung, Kim, Kim, Thiruvathukal, and **Davis**.
  arXiv 2024.
  <a href="https://arxiv.org/abs/2310.01642"><i class="fas fa-file-pdf"></i></a>
-9. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
+11. *An Experience Report on Machine Learning Reproducibility: Guidance for Practitioners and TensorFlow Model Garden Contributors*.
  Banna, Chinnakotla, Yan, Vegesana, Vivek, Krishnappa, Jiang, Lu, Thiruvathukal, and **Davis**.
  arXiv 2021.
  <a href="https://arxiv.org/abs/2107.00821"><i class="fas fa-file-pdf"></i></a>